wachin/wps-office-all-mui-win-language/README.md

 and also I have uploaded some debs to my accounts at:

-### Download from MEGA
+## Download from MEGA
-The following link is a mirror that I have uploaded in case the other downloads fail, has some versions:
+The following link is a mirror that I have uploaded in my own MEGA account in case the other downloads fail, this has some versions:

 [https://mega.nz/folder/s6AQHSzC#Kd8qbA-Z7yeTa2P5qcVG3w](https://mega.nz/folder/s6AQHSzC#Kd8qbA-Z7yeTa2P5qcVG3w)

-### Download from Telegram
+## Download from Telegram
 In Telegram I have some versions:

 [https://t.me/c/1343202595/14](https://t.me/c/1343202595/14)

-### About the warning "This type of file can damage your computer.
+## About the warning "This type of file can damage your computer.
 Do you want to download ... deb anyway?"

 That message is a general warning that appears when downloading executable files, such as `.deb` files on Linux systems. `.deb` files contain installable packages, and if they come from untrusted sources, they could potentially contain malicious software that could damage your system or compromise its security.